 He told BBC Devon he had appealed to Mr Putin to "de-escalate" the situation.

-The protesters were originally charged with piracy, but Russian authorities dropped the charges last week, replacing them with hooliganism, which carries a lesser sentence.'Not hooligans'
+The protesters were originally charged with piracy, but Russian authorities dropped the charges last week, replacing them with hooliganism, which carries a lesser sentence.

 Mr Cameron said he spoke to the Russian leader earlier this week about the situation.